Jonathan2251/lbd/source/gpu.rst

   tex.3d.v4.s32.s32  {r1,r2,r3,r4}, [tex_a, {f1,f2,f3,f4}];

-Above 3d texture instruction load tex_a texture memory address for 'sampler uniform variable' x at at coordinates (x,y,z)=(f1,f2,f3) into GPRs (r1,r2,r3,r4)=(R,G,B,A).
+Where tex_a is the texture memory address for 'sampler uniform variable' x, and the pixel of coordinates (x,y,z) is given by (f1,f2,f3) user input.
 The f4 is skipped for 3D texture.

+Above tex.3d texture instruction load the color of pixel (x,y.z) into GPRs (r1,r2,r3,r4)=(R,G,B,A).
-And fragment shader can calculate the color of this pixel with this color of texture value [#ptxtex]_.
-For instance, 1d texture instruction as follows,
+And fragment shader can calculate the color of this pixel with the color of this pixel at texture [#ptxtex]_.

+If it is 1d texture instruction, the tex.1d as follows,

 .. code-block:: console